Glenmont in Albany County, New York — The American Northeast (Mid-Atlantic)

 Erected 1967 by State of New York State Education Department, Thruway Authority.

 Location.
 42° 35.616′ N, 73° 47.177′ W. Marker is in Glenmont, New York, in Albany County.
-Marker Touch for map.
+Marker is on Interstate 87, on the right when traveling south.
 Marker is located in a parking area on the New York Thruway.
+Touch for map.
 Marker is in this post office area: Glenmont NY 12077, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Glenn Curtiss Flight (approx. 2.7 miles away); Fort Van Nassau (approx. 2.7 miles away); Delmar (approx. 3.1 miles away); First Plastic (approx. 3.2 miles away); Fort Crailo (approx. 3.4 miles away); Trade Partners Along the Hudson (approx. 3.4 miles away); Gen. Henry Knox Trail (approx. 3˝ miles away); Schuyler Mansion (approx. 3.6 miles away).
+Glenn Curtiss Flight (approx. 2.7 miles away); Fort Van Nassau (approx. 2.7 miles away); Town of Bethlehem Veterans Memorial (approx. 3 miles away); Delmar (approx. 3.1 miles away); First Plastic (approx. 3.2 miles away); Uncle Dan (approx. 3.3 miles away); Fort Crailo (approx. 3.4 miles away); Trade Partners Along the Hudson (approx. 3.4 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 28, 2012, by Bill Coughlin of North Arlington, New Jersey.
-This page has been viewed 499 times since then and 25 times this year.
+It was originally submitted on June 28, 2012, by Bill Coughlin of North Arlington, New Jersey.
+This page has been viewed 564 times since then and 22 times this year.
 Photos: 1, 2, 3. submitted on June 28, 2012, by Bill Coughlin of North Arlington, New Jersey.